-Normally, ears canals are self-cleaning and should not need cleaning with any devices
+Normally, ears canals are self-cleaning.
+They should not need cleaning with any devices

 or cotton-tipped swabs.
 Cleaning the ear can cause problems by pushing the earwax

 deeper into the ear canal and against the eardrum.
-However, sometimes wax can accumulate
+Sometimes, too much wax can build

-A vacuuming of the ear canal to remove the wax
+Vacuum the ear canal with a special tool to remove the wax

-The use of a special instrument(s) to remove the wax
+Use other special tools to remove the wax

-Always consult your healthcare provider for a diagnosis and for more information.
+Always see your healthcare provider for a diagnosis and for more information.